mazimez/card-games-utils/README.md

 Card Games Utils is a comprehensive utility package designed to streamline the implementation of various card games, such as TeenPatti and Rummy.
 Our package offers a range of helpful methods and tools to facilitate the development of game logic for these popular card games.

-At present, Card Games Utils features a TeenPatti game logic and Rummy game logic implementation. other games will be added soon.
+At present, Card Games Utils features a TeenPatti game logic and Rummy game logic implementation. other games like POKER will be added soon.

 If you find this project helpful, please consider sponsoring its development by visiting [this page](https://github.com/sponsors/mazimez).